ezzabuzaid/blog/src/content/blog/Gentle Introduction To Typescript Compiler API.md

         // collect function expression and variable declaration for (const declaration of node.declarationList.declarations) {
-          if (declaration.initializer) {
+          // the initializer is expression after assignment operator if (declaration.initializer) {
             if (ts.isFunctionExpression(declaration.initializer)) {
               functionList.push(declaration.initializer);